 In between your travels, you want to take some breather.
 The Voldenpark is a place you want to go for a retreat.
 It is a vast 47-hectare park which also contains an open-air theater, playground and a couple of ponds right at the Amsterdam.

 Do take some time off to sit and relax at the park.
 The slow breeze from the adjacent harbor together with the plenty of shade from the numerous trees will work to enhance your comfort and rejuvenation.

 If and when you do feel hungry, do not just go to any hotel or eatery.
 We suggest that you try out the Jordaan.
 This district of Amsterdam is flanked by numerous hip eateries, cozy pubs, and indie boutiques.
 Of these, it is the eateries that are great and beneficial.

 Food, just like every other commodity, costs a premium in the Netherlands.
-Yet again, be prepared to part with lots of cash.
+Again, be prepared to part with lots of cash.
 Even though you are free to eat anything you want, it is always advisable that you try out some local cuisines.
 Examples of these are endive stew, hutspot, boerenkool (kale).
-Bitterballen, and Stroopwafels.
+Bitterballen and Stroopwafels.

 Stedelijk Museum Amsterdam

-Amsterdam definitely has no shortage of museums.
-After taking your lunch, you may yet again have to spend a bit of your time here at the Stedelijk Museum Amsterdam.
+Amsterdam has no shortage of museums.
+After taking your lunch, you may yet again have to spend a bit of your time here at the Stedelijk Museum, Amsterdam.
 This museum is dedicated to matters of contemporary art and design.

-It exudes the appearance of large bathtub and stocks both international, modern art and design.
-This is a place you want to visit if you love and cherish modern art.
+It exudes the appearance of large bathtub and stocks, both international, modern art and design.
+This is a place you want to visit if you love and cherish contemporary art.
 You will come across lots of collections indeed.

 Rembrandt House Museum